Black's Beach San Diego Photo from Flatrock

 Hazards: Strong surf, strong currents, rip currents, steep unstable cliffs - stay back from cliffs as they can slide or large boulders can drop, and sometimes there are gawkers and exhibitionists

-Blacks Beach Photos and Pictures
+Blacks Beach Photos and Pictures - See more photos on this page.

 1. Where to sit - single women and couples should sit fairly close to some established groups north of the Gliderport trail.
 Families should sit near other families so their children can play together.
 Single men should sit by themselves, not near single women or couples.